meatsby/meatsby.github.io/content/AWS SAA-C03/AWS SAA-C03 Review Questions.md

 ## 130. Question 543
 ---
 A company runs Amazon EC2 instances in multiple AWS accounts that are individually bled.
-The company recently purchased a Savings Pian.
+The company recently purchased a Savings Plan.
 Because of changes in the company’s business requirements, the company has decommissioned a large number of EC2 instances.
 The company wants to use its Savings Plan discounts on its other AWS accounts.
 Which combination of steps will meet these requirements?
 (Choose two.)

 - A. From the AWS Account Management Console of the management account, turn on discount sharing from the billing preferences section.